dinahmaccodes/card-game/docs/GRAPHQL_GUIDE.md

 ### 9. Get Player View (Secure - Your Cards Only)

-**IMPORTANT:** Use this for production.
+**IMPORTANT:** To be used for production.
 It shows your cards but hides opponent cards.

 ```graphql
 query {